-Serbia’s World Cup bid off to a flying start
+Serbia, a US rival at World Cup, soars by Angola in opener

 At Beijing, Poland got its first World Cup win in 52 years.

-Michal Sokolowski scored 16 points and grabbed nine rebounds, and Poland — back in the World Cup for the first time since 1967 — topped Venezuela in a Group A opener for both teams.
+Michal Sokolowski scored 16 points and grabbed nine rebounds, and Poland — back in the World Cup for the first time since 1967 — topped Venezuela in a Group A opener.
 Mateusz Ponitka scored 15 for the winners, and Poland finished with five players in double figures.

 “We played to our identity, really good team basketball,” Poland coach Mike Taylor said.